Cloudlynx/docs/transfer.rst

 scp Between a Local Windows Computer and a Linux Instance
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""

-We recommend WinSCP to copy files from a Windows computer to a Linux instance and vice versa.
+WinSCP can be used to copy files from a Windows computer to a Linux instance and vice versa.
 You can run pageant on your local Windows computer and add the private key for easier management when also using PuTTY for SSH connection.

 1) Start WinSCP and click the **New Site** button.